espressif/esp-zigbee-sdk/examples/zigbee_gateway/README.md

 I (573) ESP_ZIGBEE_RCP: Running RCP version: openthread-esp32/fcae32885b029-b945928d7; esp32h2;  2026-03-11 02:30:22 UTC
 ```

-- If `CONFIG_ZIGBEE_GW_AUTO_UPDATE_RCP` is enabled and the version does not match the stored one, the board will automatically update the RCP using the stored version.
+- If `CONFIG_AUTO_UPDATE_RCP` is enabled and the version does not match the stored one, the board will automatically update the RCP using the stored version.

 - After confirming that the remote radio is functioning properly, the board will connect to Wi-Fi as configured in menuconfig.
 ```